The Difference Between Primary And Secondary Emotions

 Human emotions are complex, and researchers don’t fully understand or agree on the details of where they come from or exactly how to classify them.
 That said, one of the more popular theories is known as the Plutchik Model of Emotions, in which psychologist Robert Plutchik posits that there are eight primary emotions that can be paired into polar opposites: joy and sadness, anger and fear, trust and distrust, and surprise and anticipation.

 According to this model, one of these eight always comes first, with any following emotions being classified as secondary.
-For example, getting into a minor car accident might make you feel fear as a primary emotion, with annoyance about the other driver’s actions or remorse about your own as secondary emotions.
+For example, getting into a minor car accident might produce fear as a primary emotion, with annoyance about the other driver’s actions or remorse about your own as secondary emotions.

 What are primary emotions and secondary emotions?